TheMossConcept/MyTrash/README.md

 Everything regarding the mobile app is handled through Expo, see [https://expo.dev/](https://expo.dev/).
 Houe has an Expo account that Louise Mørk manages.
 Building for iOS is done through `npm run build:ios` and conversely for Android using `npm run build:android`.
 When building for iOS for the first time, contact Phillip at Houe as he owns the account that deploys the build to app store.
 The first time you build, you need to login to his account and he needs to approve you through 2FA.

 The result of the build should be uploaded to App Store Connect at [https://appstoreconnect.apple.com/](https://appstoreconnect.apple.com/) for Apple and Google Play Store at [https://play.google.com/console/u/3/developers/?pli=1](https://play.google.com/console/u/3/developers/?pli=1) for Google.
 Phillip at Houe owns both accounts, so contact him for access.
+Note that development to production needs to be done manually as just described (as opposed to development to stagaing which happens automatically in the pipeline).
+Deployment via the CLI used to require a subscription and has therefore not been done, but should be done sometime in the future, see https://docs.expo.dev/distribution/uploading-apps/.

 ## The staging environment

 The staging environment contains a separat cosmos db, function app, static web app and mobile apps that are deployed to the Expo Go app.
 It is completely isolated from production except for the fact that they use the same AD.
 The environment is controlled by the environment variable `APPLICATION_ENVIRONMENT`.
 The possible values include `local`, `staging` and `production`.
+Local should only be used when developing.
+It runs the application against a local backend and a local database.
+Please note that this will cause issues when debugging the mobile app on device unless you forward your localhost to something accessible from the mobile device using e.g. ngrok or similar.
+Staging runs the solution against the staging backend and database and should be used to issue pre-releases for test by Houe, if you want to test performance while developing or you don't want to make your localhost accessible to develop the mobile app.
+Production run the application against the production backend and database and should only be used when deploying the application.
+Also, the debug text on the login screen is hidden when the environment is production.

-The staging environment can be access at [https://polite-field-0d14ffe03.azurestaticapps.net/](https://polite-field-0d14ffe03.azurestaticapps.net/) and the production environment can be access at [https://mytrash.houe.com](https://mytrash.houe.com).
+The staging environment can be access at [https://polite-field-0d14ffe03.azurestaticapps.net/](https://polite-field-0d14ffe03.azurestaticapps.net/) and the production environment can be access at [https://mytrash.houe.com](https://mytrash.houe.com) or [https://white-glacier-0780ea903.azurestaticapps.net/](https://white-glacier-0780ea903.azurestaticapps.net/) the former being an alias for the latter.
 The staging version of the app can be accessed by opening exp://exp.host/@houe/my-trash on a phone with Expo Go installed.
 It requires the user trying to access the app through Expo Go to be invited to the Houe Expo Account.